Youth Leader Clubs

 What is a Youth Leader Club?

 Youth Leaders are Alaskans that are still in school, k-12, who demonstrate interest in individual and/or community wellness and are willing to commit time to wellness activities in their community.
 Youth Leaders will work together in a Youth Leader Club.
 Youth Leaders will be advised by the Youth Club Advisory Team who will provide guidance and direction, consultation, support and information.
-The Youth Leader program can be a vehicle for young people to harness their combined talents and energy and to become involved decision-making that effects their individual lives and the lives of those in their community.
+The Youth Leader program can be a vehicle for young people to harness their combined talents and energy.
+It will allow them to become involved in decision-making that effects their individual lives and the lives of those in their community.